siandreev/Ethereum-container/README.md

 This container is designed to expand the private network of the blocked Ethereum.

 #### PoA-mining tag
-Two working nodes are launched in the container, interconnected by a bootnode in PoA mode.
+Two connected work nodes in the PoA mode are launched in the container.
 This means that DAG generation is not needed.
 - config of the first node:
 ```
 port: 30311